benedettasantoro22/covid-19-evaluation-tool/README.md

 ` python .\programme.py `

-You'll probably need to install some additional libraries to run the code, like PyQT5; if so type:
+You'll probably need to install some additional libraries to run the code, like PyQT5; if so, type:

 ` pip install library_name `